amandajuhl95/week39/README.md

 #### Exercise 2:

 * For this exercise, I had a few problems.
-When I tried to use my wednesday-project from last week, I got two exceptions after i deployed it on tomcat [Link](https://www.ajuhlhansen.dk/wednesdayE/api/person).
+When I tried to use my wednesday-project from last week, I got two exceptions after I deployed it on tomcat [link](https://www.ajuhlhansen.dk/wednesdayE/api/person).
 Therefor I decided to use the same project as in exercise 1, to show that I could deploy the project on tomcat and on surge.

 * Backend: [Click here](https://github.com/amandajuhl95/week39/tree/master/Thursday/thursdayExercise2_backend/src/main/java)